lamsond/majestic-cedars/src/org/whrhs/dlamson/csa/u9/l2/subclass-constructors.md

 		}
 	}

-Then we couldn't create an object using the no argument constructor `Pizza pizza = new Pizza()` without explicitly defining one.
+Then we couldn't create an object using the no argument constructor
+`Pizza pizza = new Pizza()` without explicitly defining one.

 ---
-# Why do we need to call the super constructor?
+# Why call the super constructor?

 When we inherit a class in Java we say the inherited class `extends` the superclass.
 The `extends` keyword is well-chosen since the subclass should only include the following code: